RedisLabs/redislabs-docs/content/rc/concepts/clustering-redis-cloud.md

     can be distributed across the same server or multiple servers to manage the database's shards.

-A Redis Enterprise Cloud cluster is a set of managed Redis processes, with each process managing a subset of the database's keyspace.
+A Redis Cloud Essentials cluster is a set of managed Redis processes, with each process managing a subset of the database's keyspace.
 This approach overcomes scaling challenges via horizontal scaling by using multiple cores and multiple servers' RAM resources.

-In a Redis Enterprise Cloud cluster, the keyspace is partitioned into hash slots.
+In a Redis Cloud Essentials cluster, the keyspace is partitioned into hash slots.
 At any given time a slot resides on and is managed by a single server.
 A server that belongs to a Redis cluster can manage multiple slots.
 This division of the key space, known as sharding, is